 Archery deer season is from the beginning of October through the middle of January.

-Several of Nachusa’s units, including Orland, Tellabs, Bennett, Brandt, Didier, Meiners Wetlands, Clear Creek Knolls, Clear Creek Knolls South, Thelma Carpenter, and Senger Williams, are closed during shotgun hunting season for deer, which runs the Friday through Sunday before Thanksgiving and the first full Thursday through Sunday in December.
-In 2017, the dates are November 17 to 19 and November 30 to December 3.
+Several of Nachusa’s units, including Orland, Tellabs, Bennett, Brandt, Didier, Meiners Wetlands, Clear Creek Knolls, Clear Creek Knolls South, Thelma Carpenter, and Senger Williams, are closed during shotgun hunting season for deer, which runs the Friday through Sunday before Thanksgiving (1st season) and the weekend following Thanksgiving weekend (2nd season).
+In 2018, the dates are November 16 to 18 and November 29 to December 2.